Iyanuoluwa007/LLM_GPT/README.md

 ## 📖 Reference

-* Vaswani et al., *Attention Is All You Need*, NeurIPS 2017 【7†Attention is All you Need.pdf】
+* Vaswani et al., *Attention Is All You Need*, NeurIPS 2017 【Attention is All you Need.pdf】